At a Glance

 EXPAND YOUR SKILLS TO MANAGE INFORMATION AND SECURITY IN A NETWORKED WORLD.

-Prior to commencement, students intending to travel to Australia must secure a student visa or temporary graduate visa.
-Where you have a Confirmation of Enrolment (CoE) and visa but cannot travel to Australia, the course may commence online.
+Prior to commencement, international students intending to travel to Australia must secure a student visa or temporary graduate visa.
+Where a student has received a CoE and visa but cannot travel to Australia, the course may commence online.
+Students may choose to undertake the course online outside Australia with no visa and no Certificate of Enrolment (CoE), to build a bank of AQF credits (#QualBanking) before applying for a student or temporary graduate visa.

-You will submit a pre-training assessment review to assess if the course is appropriate for your interests and abilities, plus an LLN to determine learner needs.
+Students will submit a pre-training assessment review to assess if the course is appropriate for their interests and abilities, plus an LLN test to determine learner needs.
+Additional requirements will be arranged at this point.

 Units of Study